 Bloomington, IN 47405-7101

 Petitions must be received two weeks prior to the start of classes for the term you plan to enroll.
 You will get a decision via email within two weeks of receipt.
-If you are approved you may be required to meet with an advisor before registration, if you have not done so already.
+You may be required to meet with an advisor before registration if you have not done so already.

 Please consult the IUB official academic calendar to learn when the next semester starts and plan to submit the form as early as possible.
 If the semester start date is less than two weeks from when you submit the form, it may be possible that the hold will not be released in time for enrollment in the upcoming semester.